ritikaAllen/Paysafe/README.md

 #### Use "http://localhost:8080/swagger-ui.html" url for Swagger documentation or executing REST endpoints
 #### Use "http://localhost:8080/v2/api-docs" url for referring API docs.
 #### Run http://localhost:8080 to open the HAL Browser
-	*For GET requests, use the Explorer input field directly *For POST requests,
+	* For GET requests, use the Explorer input field directly
+	* For POST requests,
-		- Navigate to "Go to Entry Point" on top if not already on entry point
+		* - Navigate to "Go to Entry Point" on top if not already on entry point
-		- Click the NON-GET button at the bottom
+		* - Click the NON-GET button at the bottom
-		- Use the dialogue box to create the request
+		* - Use the dialogue box to create the request

 ### Use the Postman client or Swagger UI or HAL Browser to execute the available REST endpoints